Lyft shares soar on Nasdaq debut, setting stage for Uber

 Lyft’s offering ended up 20 times oversubscribed, similar to other high-profile IPOs, with more than 500 orders from institutional investors such as mutual funds placed, according to people familiar with the matter.

-“Unless you’re a closet indexer, you are sitting looking at this as potential alpha for your returns,” said David Ethridge, U.S. IPO services leader at PwC.

-Despite the optimism, there are some concerns that these tech IPOs may be coming at the peak of the market, when the benchmark S&P 500 Index has risen more than 200 percent since 2008.
+Despite the optimism, there are also mounting concerns that these tech IPOs may be coming at the peak of the market, when the benchmark S&P 500 Index has risen more than 200 percent since 2008.

 LOSS-MAKING ‘UNICORNS’